Alex Bregman Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.72).

-- The Rays' 2.71 team ERA is No. 1 among all MLB pitching staffs.
+- Rays pitchers combine to allow 14 home runs (0.6 per game), the first-fewest in the league.

-- Rays pitchers combine to allow 12 home runs (0.5 per game), the fewest in the league.
+- Rasmussen (3-1) takes the mound for the Rays in his fifth start of the season.
+He's put together a 2.01 ERA in 22 1/3 innings pitched, with 26 strikeouts.

-- Bradley (2-0) gets the starting nod for the Rays, his third this season.
+- In his most recent time out on Wednesday, the righty threw five scoreless innings against the Cincinnati Reds while surrendering three hits.

-- His last time out came on Tuesday against the Cincinnati Reds, when the right-hander went 5 1/3 scoreless innings while giving up three hits.
+- The 27-year-old has an ERA of 2.01, with 10.5 strikeouts per nine innings, in four games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.